 Step 2: Take the ACCUPLACER English or ESL and Math Placement Exams.
 Students should review the Test Preparation information before taking the exam to become familiar with the exam format.
 Refer to the links to the right for required items for testing, how to prepare, etc. If you have taken the ACCUPLACER exam at another college or English, ESL or Math classes, view the Exemption and Policies link for further instructions.

 Step 3: Attend a Group Counseling Session to Create an Educational Plan.
 Counseling appointments can be made in Building L Room 104.
 Both the English or ESL and math exams must be completed before you can make an appointment for counseling.
 Placement testing results, a Valid Photo ID and a pencil are required for the counseling session.
+Visit the Counseling Office website for further information.

 Step 4: Declare a Major by the time you earn 15 degree applicable units.
 Students who have completed 100 or more degree applicable units will receive a later registration date/time.
 Special courses such as, Counseling 17 are available to assist you with choosing a major.
 Speak with a Counselor for further information.